digitsensitive/phaser3-typescript/cheatsheets/gameobjects/container.md

 > If you set both containers to false, Phaser will also render the child at the position you defined it (see [official example](http://labs.phaser.io/edit.html?src=src\game%20objects\container\non%20exclusive%20containers.js))
-> In other words the child will stay in the internal display list of the scene
+In other words the child will stay in the internal display list of the scene and the two containers will reference to that game object

 #### getBounds()
 This function returns a `Phaser.Geom.Rectangle` object (amongst other things